CYBERHIPPIECO/MTXIN/README.md

 <a name="icebox"></a>
 ### Icebox
-+ Paths branching into inside of the mountain (splitpoints, branches).
++ Paths branching into the inside of the mountain (splitpoints, branches).
 + Mountain is different every single time.
 + Weather conditions affecting your movement, morale and narrative choices.